 Eigenvalues and Eigenvectors

 Naturally, eigenvalues are defined only for square matrices because for non-square matrices, the transformation changes the dimensions of the resulting vector, hence for any pair .
-Normally, for an matrix, there are independent eigenvectors with .
+An matrix has at most linearly independent eigenvectors, but it need not have that many.
+A matrix with linearly independent eigenvectors is called diagonalizable; matrices that fall short (e.g., a Jordan block) are called defective.

 Geometric interpretation